tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 trial hadn't happened through receiving the blessing we had sought.
 It had come earlier, through the Lord gently instructing us in what it really means to have faith in Him.
-We overcame the difficulty of infertility _as soon as_ we chose to have meek, uncertainty-acknowledging faith in Chirst.
+We overcame the difficulty of infertility _as soon as_ we chose to have meek, uncertainty-acknowledging faith in Christ.
 Our worry and concerns were "swallowed up"^[[Alma 31:38](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/31?lang=eng&id=p38#p38)] in peace and trust in Him.